Huxley-Brown/Project-Setup-MCP/system-prompt.md

 ### JSON Schemas (for strict tool mode)

 Use these schemas to constrain your JSON outputs.
 When asked for JSON, return ONLY a single JSON object conforming to the schema.
 No extra prose, no Markdown fences.
+Do not output the WBS folder tree or any Markdown in JSON mode.

 #### Structure output schema